 Most booths have a step up or platform that is raised off the ground, you need to ensure a “watch your step” kind of sign is displayed or at the least have your salesperson warn them before bringing them up to talk or demo a product.
 Ensure all cables are taped down.

 Last thing you want is someone breaking a leg at a major event.
 Most all convention centers or exhibitions won’t allow duct tape due to the amount of residue it leaves behind.
 Find yourself something called gaffer tape, choose the right color and size and you’ll be set because it leaves no residue and is the only type of tape allowed most of the time.

-Now, this doesn’t just mean throwing out some cheap pens and tootsie rolls, but rather in coming up with giveaway items that stand out from the crowd.
+Now, this doesn’t just mean throwing out some cheap pens and tootsie rolls, but rather in coming up with gift hampers that stand out from the crowd.
 That being said, you can certainly have some inexpensive items that anyone can pick up and take home.

 But for larger items that you might want to give as gifts or prizes, you’re going to want those to make an impact.
 Incorporate a game and make the prizes something really worth winning, as this will create a level of excitement around your booth.
 Just be sure to gather contact information for future marketing efforts.

 4. Host A Game and Give Away Prizes